msackton/taelgarverse1720/docs/campaigns/cleenseau-campaign/letters-and-stories/report-on-the-bogblight.md

 Vahaiya
 aistana elyë imíca

 P.S.
-We found two shambling mounds lurking west of Beury.
+We found two shambling mounds lurking east of Beury.
 I beg you to send patrols more often.

 The second letter reads: